Azure/az-cgpu-onboarding/Frequently-Asked-Questions.md

 # Frequently Asked Questions

 Below are a list of frequently asked questions and answers.
-If you are using an older release version and your question is not listed below, please try checking the [Legacy FAQ](Legacy-FAQ.md) page.

 ## Q: How can I capture an image of my VM and share it?